apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/js-sdk.md

 ###### Results

-	{ "uname": "MargaritaStoddard", "messages": { orderedlist: [" dislike iphone its touch-screen is horrible", " like verizon the 3G is awesome:)", " can't stand motorola the touch-screen is terrible", " can't stand at&t the network is horrible:(", " can't stand at&t its plan is terrible" ]} }
+	{ "uname": "MargaritaStoddard", "messages": { orderedlist: [" dislike x-phone its touch-screen is horrible", " like ccast the 3G is awesome:)", " can't stand product-w the touch-screen is terrible", " can't stand acast the network is horrible:(", " can't stand acast its plan is terrible" ]} }
-	{ "uname": "IsbelDull", "messages": { orderedlist: [" like samsung the plan is amazing", " like t-mobile its platform is mind-blowing" ]} }
+	{ "uname": "IsbelDull", "messages": { orderedlist: [" like product-y the plan is amazing", " like product-z its platform is mind-blowing" ]} }
 	{ "uname": "NilaMilliron", "messages": { orderedlist: [ ]} }
-	{ "uname": "WoodrowNehling", "messages": { orderedlist: [" love at&t its 3G is good:)" ]} }
+	{ "uname": "WoodrowNehling", "messages": { orderedlist: [" love acast its 3G is good:)" ]} }
-	{ "uname": "BramHatch", "messages": { orderedlist: [" dislike iphone the voice-command is bad:(", " can't stand t-mobile its voicemail-service is OMG:(" ]} }
+	{ "uname": "BramHatch", "messages": { orderedlist: [" dislike x-phone the voice-command is bad:(", " can't stand product-z its voicemail-service is OMG:(" ]} }
-	{ "uname": "EmoryUnk", "messages": { orderedlist: [" love sprint its shortcut-menu is awesome:)", " love verizon its wireless is good" ]} }
+	{ "uname": "EmoryUnk", "messages": { orderedlist: [" love product-b its shortcut-menu is awesome:)", " love ccast its wireless is good" ]} }
-	{ "uname": "WillisWynne", "messages": { orderedlist: [" love sprint the customization is mind-blowing" ]} }
+	{ "uname": "WillisWynne", "messages": { orderedlist: [" love product-b the customization is mind-blowing" ]} }
-	{ "uname": "SuzannaTillson", "messages": { orderedlist: [" like iphone the voicemail-service is awesome" ]} }
+	{ "uname": "SuzannaTillson", "messages": { orderedlist: [" like x-phone the voicemail-service is awesome" ]} }
 	{ "uname": "NicholasStroh", "messages": { orderedlist: [ ]} }
-	{ "uname": "VonKemble", "messages": { orderedlist: [" dislike sprint the speed is horrible" ]} }
+	{ "uname": "VonKemble", "messages": { orderedlist: [" dislike product-b the speed is horrible" ]} }

 ### Query 4 - Theta Join ###
 ###### AQL